chhenni/questlog-strahd/Chacters.md

 #

+## Strahd von Zarovich
+- Ruler of the land
+- Probably not very nice

 ## Ukjent etternavn
 - The stranger
     - Lead us to this strange place after giving us a letter from Kolyan Indirovich asking for help